Baton Rogue

 What Should I Do After Being Injured in an Industrial Accident?

 After an industrial accident, your first step should be to seek medical attention, even if you think your injuries are minor.
-Immediate medical evaluation can often detect injuries that are not immediately visible and provide essential documentation for any future claims.
+Immediate medical evaluation can allow providers to detect injuries that are not obviously visible.
+It also provides essential documentation for any future injury claims.

 Once you have received adequate medical care, notify your employer about the incident as soon as possible, ideally within 24 hours.
 Documentation is key.
 Gather and keep important evidence, such as incident reports, medical evaluations, receipts, and any communication with your employer or their insurers.